shexweeknd/42-cursus-Philosophers/README.md

 ![example of execution](./.blob/din.png)

 This is a project for the 42 cursus that focuses on the dining philosophers problem.
-The goal of this project is to implement a solution to the problem using multithreading and synchronization techniques.
+The goal of this project is to implement a solution to the problem using multithreading and synchronization techniques while writing a `C` program.

 ## Table of Contents